yosaddis/Book-store-react/README.md

 ## 📖 Overview <a name="about-project"></a>

-**[math magician]** is a Single Page Application (SPA) that stores and shows books and their catagories with the aim of using react and redux with API.
+**[Book Store ]** is a Single Page Application (SPA) that stores and shows books and their catagories with the aim of using react and redux with API.

 ### Project Objectives <a name="project-objectives"></a>

-- [x] set up the environment and tools needed to develop a React application and Routing
+- [x] Develop a React application that uses Redux with API.

 ## 🛠 Built With <a name="built-with"></a>